Skip to content

 override fun onCreate() {

-// If already agreed to the protocol, initialize in Application
+// If the agreement has been agreed, initialize in Application

 if (agreeProtocol) {